 The third pillar of The Plan for Bucknell is clear: The University must unwaveringly embrace and seek to increase diversity in all its forms within a civil, supportive and nurturing environment of open exchange.
 To increase diversity and to create an inclusive campus community, Bucknell has:

 Associate Provost for Diversity Bridget Newell joined Bucknell in fall 2012.
 In this newly created position, she will lead diversity initiatives including recruitment, retention and professional development for faculty and staff; diversity in the curriculum and in co-curricular programs; and connections with the broader community that can support and expand Bucknell's commitment to diversity.
-Associate Dean of Students for Diversity Thomas Alexander joined Bucknell in spring 2012.

 A campus-wide President's Council on Diversity convened in 2012 to recommend, monitor, assess and report on campus-wide programs, personnel organizations and policies that could support our diversity objectives and initiatives for students, staff and faculty.
 In spring 2013, the group drafted a Diversity Strategic Plan and will seek campus feedback this academic year, with a goal of finalizing the plan in spring 2014.